Prego: Marketing

 Prego achieved over million in sales and 28% market share in its first year, an astonishing accomplishment for a food brand entering an established market.
 Beyond the product innovations, Prego's marketing was also considered extraordinary with credit given to Laurel Cutler of Leber Katz who was brought in very early during the product's development, and Herb Baum, a Campbell's marketing director at the time, who backed an aggressive marketing and roll-out plan over the objections of other executives.

 The brand was involved in a controversy when it featured Clara Peller in one of its ads.
 The elderly woman was shown holding a gigantic prop jar of one of the meaty varieties of Prego, saying: "I finally found it!"
 It was a reference to her earlier work in ads for Wendy's Restaurants and the catchphrase "Where's the beef?".
 Wendy's had not authorized her appearance in the Prego advertisement and stopped using Peller in its campaigns.

-History Channel Coverage

-In March 2024 the History Channel featured the story of the development of Prego on its show, "The Food that Built America" in the premier episode of season five.
-The episode is entitled, "All American Marinara".